-Hey guys, this is my friend (and blog assistant) Susan's California wildfire nightmare story of how she and her family survived it.
+Hey guys, this is my friend (and blog assistant) Susan — she shares about their California wildfire nightmare and how she and her family survived it.
 You won't believe the before and after pictures below.
+Susan actually wrote this disaster prep post before this happened, and now she tells about when she had to put everything into action!
 Here's Susan…

 How we survived our California wildfire nightmare and what we learned

 I had just finished cleaning up the kitchen and was thinking I would go jump in the shower, when my husband walked in and ever-so-calmly told me he had just received a call from the Homeowners Association and that we needed to evacuate.